Chronic Illness and Depression

 Any chronic condition can trigger depression, but the risk increases if the illness is more severe and causes more disruption in the patient’s life.

 Depression caused by chronic illness can aggravate the illness, causing a vicious cycle to develop.
-Depression is especially likely to occur when the illness causes pain, disability, or social isolation.
-Depression in turn can intensify pain, fatigue, and the self-doubt that can lead the patient to avoid other people.
+Depression is especially likely to occur when the illness causes pain, disability or social isolation.
+Depression in turn can intensify pain, fatigue, and the self-doubt that can lead the person to avoid other people.

 The rates for depression that occurs with other medical illnesses is quite high:

 - Coronary artery disease (without heart attack): 18% to 20%.